socialbodylab/Monarch-Control-Code/README.md

 ###`helpers.ino`

-Generally logic scavanged elsewhwere, two pieces that are good to fiddle
+Generally logic scavenged elsewhere, two pieces that are good to fiddle
 with:

 ```c